|Family Travel Files Ezine Family Vacations Resource

 With Earth Day celebrations scheduled throughout April, planning a green family vacation makes perfect sense and our Green Spots

-folder is loaded with earth-friendly, family-friendly vacation ideas.
+folder is loaded with responsible, earth-friendly, family-friendly vacation ideas.

 Here’s the scoop.
 Earth Day celebrations provide participants with ways to take action and make the planet greener, bluer, safer, and healthier through daily actions.
 To improve the health of our planet those choices include family free time.
 Earth-friendly (responsible) family vacations that do not add to carbon emissions, contaminate water supplies, drain energy, or cause extra waste.
 They include sharing natural beauty and engaging in activities which nurture respect for the planet.